rkilchmn/frontac24/README.md

 when "All Accounts" is specified.
 This is particularly useful in the Quick Report extension that shows all accounts of the transaction on a single line.

+## expand the use of customer branch in reporting
+FA features a two tier system of customers: the customer and customer branches.
+Yet there is very limited or no support for display, searching or sorting by branch.
+Many of the reports display only by customer with no breakdown by branch.
+(Perhaps sage advice in vanilla FA is to use only one branch per customer to avoid difficulty.)

+BF seeks to remedy this deficiency.
+The Sales Summary Report (rep114) is updated to separate sales by customer branch.
+The Inventory Sales Report (rep304) allows filtering by branch.